mosip/k8s-infra/logging/loki/README.md

 - `kubectl` installed and configured, connected to your RKE2 cluster.
 - `helm` v3 installed.
-- All YAML files present in the same directory as `install.sh`.
+- All YAML files present in the same directory as `deploy-loki.sh`.

 ### Steps